Serbian art: Medieval Serbian art

 Icon of the Holy Virgin Pelagonitissa, dating from 1421, is considered one of the last outstanding achievements of icon painting, a representation of the then still-living Byzantine iconography.
-Its author Makarije Zograf worked on the icon in the Church of Transfiguration in the monastery of the village Zrze, near Prilep, and many other Serbian monasteries during the fifteenth century.
-Makarije Zograf and his brother Metropolitan Jovan Zograf cared for the monastery endowment until it was transferred to Constantine, the village head (kmet).
+Its author Makarije Zograf (1380-1422) worked on the icon in the Church of Transfiguration in the monastery of the village Zrze, near Prilep, and many other Serbian monasteries during the fifteenth century.
+Makarije Zograf and his brother Metropolitan Jovan Zograf (1380-1422) cared for the monastery endowment until it was transferred to Constantine, the village head (kmet).
+Also, there was Aleksije (fl.
+1350), Hieromonk Grigorije (1380-1420), Monk Joanikije (fl.
+1410), but many did not sign their works, but they are not difficult to identify because of their unrivalled quality that cannot be mistaken from another school.

 The Visoki Dečani monastery in Metohija was built between 1330 and 1350.
 Unlike other Serbian monasteries of the period, it was built with Romanesque features by master-builders under the monk Vitus of Kotor.
 Its frescoes feature 1000 portraits portraying all of the major themes of the New Testament.
 The cathedral features iconostasis, hegumen's throne and carved royal sarcophagus.
 In 2004, UNESCO listed the Dečani Monastery on the World Heritage List.

 There was a further spate of church building as the Serbian state contracted to the Morava basin in the late 14th century.
 Prince Stefan Lazarević was a poet and patron of the arts who founded the church at Resava at Morava with the wall paintings having a theme of parables of Christ with the people portrayed wearing feudal Serbian costumes.